Saturday, March 7, 2026

 1971 - Doubutsu Takarajima (Animal Treasure Island) - FHD release from Beatrice-Raws.

-1971 - Ali Baba to Yonjuppiki no Touzoku (Ali Baba and the Forty Thieves) - SD release from neo1024.
-No HD source found.
+1971 - Ali Baba to Yonjuppiki no Touzoku (Ali Baba and the Forty Thieves) - planned.
+SD-ish raw from a web stream.
+Encoded, translation check done.
+In editing and typesetting.

 1972 - Nagagutsu Sanjuushi (The Three Musketeers in Boots) - HD release from GS88.